 by Johann Frey

-To upset the monopoly of the two "Greats" here are a few thought provoking images, kind of a random walk around Giza.
+To upset the monopoly of the two "Greats" here are a few thought provoking images, kind of a random walk around the Giza Plateau.

 A small quarry north of Chephren's Pyramid